yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 The reduced QUBO was checked against complete exact enumeration.

-- **15 of 20** QAOA seeds reached the exact reduced optimum.
+- **15 of 20** independently optimized QAOA seeds reached the exact reduced optimum.
 - The selected best-of-20 QAOA result ranked **#1 of 462** feasible supports.
 - Its reduced-QUBO energy gap was **zero**.
 - The resulting continuous QAOA portfolio passed all hard constraints.

-This result should be interpreted precisely: **the selected QAOA run recovered the exact optimum of the executed reduced QUBO**.
-It does not prove that QAOA is faster or better than classical methods, and it does not establish the global optimum of the full continuous portfolio problem across every possible support.
+The correct interpretation is precise: **the selected QAOA run recovered the exact optimum of the executed reduced QUBO**.

+This does **not** establish quantum speedup or quantum computational advantage, and it does not prove global optimality of the full continuous portfolio problem across every possible support.

-### Primary recommendation
+### Main finding

-Under the declared synthetic model, the **strict-warning classical portfolio is the strongest governance-oriented candidate** because it improves modeled downside behavior while keeping expected return close to the primary classical solution.

-The **QAOA portfolio is the key hybrid research result**: it demonstrates how quantum optimization can be inserted as a targeted active-support selector while classical optimization continues to control weights, feasibility, and risk.
+The most important result is architectural rather than promotional:

+> **Quantum optimization can be inserted as a targeted combinatorial layer without giving up the financial realism, auditability, and numerical controls provided by classical optimization.**

+The project therefore provides a testable framework for studying how the quantum portion could grow as hardware capabilities improve.

 ---